 2 All Boxes must be properly and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
-Further, non-receipt of Notice of Deficiencies.
+Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.